AdobeDocs/campaign-classic.fr-FR/help/workflow/using/test.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: c10a0a11c6e9952aa47da1f7a15188c79c62508d
+source-git-commit: b78db689958c9b240da9a0315060fe63bcb48e0a

 ---

 # Test{#test}

-Une activité de type **Test** active la première transition qui vérifie la condition qui lui est associée.
-Si aucune condition n&#39;est vérifiée et si l&#39;option **[!UICONTROL Utiliser le branchement par défaut]** est activée, la transition par défaut sera activée.
+A **Test** type activity activates the first transition that satisfies the condition associated with it.
+If no condition is satisfied and if the **[!UICONTROL Use the default fork]** option is activated, the default transition will be activated.

-Une condition est une expression JavaScript qui doit être évaluée à &#39;true&#39; ou &#39;false&#39;.
-Pour saisir l&#39;expression, cliquez sur l&#39;icône située à droite du nom de la condition et choisissez **[!UICONTROL Editer...]**.
+A condition is a JavaScript expression that must be evaluated to &#39;true&#39; or &#39;false&#39;.
+To enter the expression, click the icon to the right of the name of the condition, and then select **[!UICONTROL Edit...]**.

 ![](assets/edit_test.png)

-Pour plus d’informations sur toutes les autres fonctions JavaScript et méthodes SOAP du serveur applicatif accessibles via workflow, consultez la [documentation JSAPI](http://docs.campaign.adobe.com/doc/AC/en/jsapi/p-1.html).
+Pour plus d’informations sur toutes les autres fonctions JavaScript et méthodes SOAP du serveur applicatif accessibles via workflow, consultez la [documentation JSAPI](https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/api/index.html).

 Vous pouvez insérer directement des variables également depuis cet éditeur.